Galactic Scaling Rules in a Modified Dynamical Model: Acknowledgements

 \section{Acknowledgements}

 I would like to thank Stacy S. McGaugh, Benoit Famaey, Federico Lelli and James M. Schombert for providing their data freely.
 Also, I thank Michele Cappellari and his colleagues for providing LTS-LINEFIT code which is available here \url{https://www-astro.physics.ox.ac.uk/~mxc/software/}.
 I am thankful to Hossein Afsharnia for his help in understanding LTS-LINEFIT code and checking some results during this work.
-I also appreciate helpful discussions with Kurosh Javidan, Earl Schulz, Neda Ghafourian and Mahmood Roshan.
+I also appreciate helpful discussions and comments by Kurosh Javidan, Earl Schulz, Neda Ghafourian, Mahmood Roshan, Pavel Mancera Pi{\~n}a, Alessandro Romeo and Paolo Salucci.
 Mohammad Moghadassi kindly guided me with tikz package for which I am grateful.
+Furthermore, I acknowledge the anonymous reviewer whose comments helped to clarify and strengthen the discussions and presentation of the work.
 This research has made use of NASA' Astrophysics Data System.